mkroli/kafka-proxy/README.md

 Usage: kafka-proxy [OPTIONS] --topic <TOPIC> <COMMAND>

 Commands:
-  stdin       Read one message per line from stdin (supports formats: Text, Avro). file        Read one message per line from a file (supports formats: Text, Avro). unix-dgram  Receive messages from a Unix Datagram socket (supports formats: Text, Avro, Binary). unix        Receive one message per line from a Unix socket (supports formats: Text, Avro). udp         Receive messages from a UDP socket (supports formats: Text, Avro, Binary). tcp         Receive one message per line from a TCP socket (supports formats: Text, Avro). coap        Receive messages via CoAP (supports formats: Text, Avro, Binary). rest        Receive messages via HTTP (supports formats: Text, Avro, Binary). posixmq     Receive messages via Posix MQ (supports formats: Text, Avro, Binary). help        Print this message or the help of the given subcommand(s)
+  stdin       Read one message per line from stdin file        Read one message per line from a file unix-dgram  Receive messages from a Unix Datagram socket unix        Receive one message per line from a Unix socket udp         Receive messages from a UDP socket tcp         Receive one message per line from a TCP socket coap        Receive messages via CoAP rest        Receive messages via HTTP posixmq     Receive messages via Posix MQ help        Print this message or the help of the given subcommand(s)

 Options: